wybiral/stay/README.md

-# stay
+# StayDB
-Golang storage and query engine implementing bitmap indexing.
-Focused on providing fast runtime queries for realtime analytics with a simple REST interface for access.
+StayDB is an in-memory storage engine written in [Go](https://golang.org/) implementing [bitmap indexing](https://en.wikipedia.org/wiki/Bitmap_index) and querying over a RESTful API.
+Focused on having a fast runtime to support real time analytics of large sets of data.

 Start the server using `go run main.go`